 No, long paid vacations are not important.
 What is important is the break.
 The "Wall Street Journal" says that what's important is the recharging:

 “Psychologists and researchers have been studying how to create an ideal vacation that boosts our well-being, relieves stress that can impact our health, and helps us recharge for returning to work.
 Some conclusions: Longer vacations aren’t necessarily better than shorter ones.
 Engage in activities you haven’t done before, even if you’re at home on a staycation.
 And end a trip on a high note.”

 A short vacation can recharge you, as long as you aren't just cleaning out your basement or helping your parents move into a nursing home.
 That's a break from work, but not a break from stress and that's what you need.
 You need that downtime to recharge and focus on your job.

 How Employers Can Encourage Employees to Take Paid Time Off

-As an employer, you have ways that you can use to assist your employees in taking advantage of their paid vacation time.
+As an employer, you have ways that you can use to assist your employees in taking advantage of their paid vacation time, including floating holidays.
 It behooves you, because of the above noted positive effects that employers and employees experience when employees use their paid vacation time, to make use of these ideas.